change font dimension

 Information on DS (legislation, template, chart, etc)

-The Finnish Government Decree on University Degrees (794/2004) and for Polytechnic Degrees (497/2004) obliges the higher education institutions to issue a Diploma Supplement intended for international use to a person who has completed a degree.
-All higher education institutions issue a Diploma Supplement automatically, in English and free of charge to their graduates.
+The Finnish Government Decree on University Degrees and Specialisation Programmes (794/2004) and the Government Decree on Universities of Applied Sciences (1129/2014) require the higher education institutions to issue a Diploma Supplement intended for international use to a person who has completed a higher education degree.
+All higher education institutions automatically provide their graduates with a Diploma Supplement in English, free of charge.

-The description of the higher education system for the Diploma Supplements' point 8. has been prepared by the Finnish National Agency for Education and approved by the Ministry of Education and Culture.
+The description of the higher education system for the section 8 of the Diploma Supplement has been prepared by the Finnish National Agency for Education in collaboration with the Ministry of Education and Culture.

-The description can be found from the website.
+The description can be found from the website, under the title "Description of the system".

 The Finnish Matriculation Examination gives general eligibility for higher education.
-General eligibility is also given by upper secondary vocational qualifications, further vocational qualifications and specialist vocational qualifications.
-Foreign qualifications which in the awarding country give eligibility for higher education studies, give general eligibility for higher education also in Finland.
+General eligibility is also given by initial vocational qualifications, further vocational qualifications and specialist vocational qualifications.
+Foreign qualifications which in the awarding country give eligibility for higher education studies, provide general eligibility for higher education also in Finland.
+In addition, a person who has completed a general upper secondary education syllabus and been awarded a general upper secondary education certificate is also eligible to apply for studies offered by universities of applied sciences.

 Ministry of Education and Culture